SubCipher/swift-notificationCenter/README.md

-# Notification Center
+# Notification Center scratchpad

-How to broadcast Notifications within an app
+How to broadcast Notifications within an app: test with segue, tabViews and navigation controllers to explore options